 Generally speaking, candlesticks are easier to analyze and more popular among traders.

 Besides, most charts available online are also candlestick ones.
-If you get used to Western bars, it’ll be harder for you to analyze charts on the Internet.
+If you get used to bars, it’ll be harder for you to analyze charts on the Internet.